ERP Software Logo

 So when beginning a search for a new ERP system, look for a partner who understands your business, uses sound software and has clients who see the partner as a trusted advisor.

-by BroadPoint Technologies - Virginia Microsoft Dynamics GP Partner
+by BroadPoint Technologies - Virginia Microsoft Dynamics ERP Partner

 Check out the Software Plus Service (S+S) Hosted Microsoft Dynamics S+S License model.